-- ([b]a) Child, for purposes of this Part, means an individual under 18 years of age. - (b) Collaterals means an individual who is a member of the individual's family, legal guardian or household, or other individual who interacts with the person and is directly affected by or has the capability of affecting their condition and is identified in the individual's treatment plan as having a role in treatment or is necessary for participation in the evaluation and assessment of the recipient prior to admission, including housing providers and shall also include any psychiatric advance directive (PAD). - (c) Commissioner means the Commissioner of Mental Health. - (d) Credentialed Alcoholism and Substance Abuse Counselor (CASAC) means an individual who has a current valid credential issued by the New York State Office of Addiction Services and Supports (OASAS), or a comparable credential, certificate or license from another recognized certifying body as determined by the OASAS. - (e) Individual with Complex Needs shall mean individuals who have one or more of the following:
+(b[b]) Child, for purposes of this Part, means an individual under 18 years of age.

+(c) Collaterals means an individual who is a member of the patient's family or household, or other individual who interacts with the patient and is directly affected by or has the capability of affecting their condition and is identified in the individual's treatment plan as having a role in treatment or is necessary for participation in the evaluation and assessment of the recipient prior to admission, including housing providers and shall also include any Psychiatric Advance Directive.

+(d[c]) Commissioner means the Commissioner of Mental Health.

+(e) Credentialed Alcoholism and Substance Abuse Counselor (CASAC) means an individual who has a current valid credential issued by the New York State Office of Addiction Services and Supports (OASAS), or a comparable credential, certificate or license from another recognized certifying body as determined by the OASAS.

-(1) high utilization of inpatient, crisis or emergency services, including Residential Treatment Facility (RTF) services; - (2) high intensity ambulatory service utilization or eligibility for high intensity ambulatory services in the year prior to current psychiatric admission including, Assertive Community Treatment (ACT), Assisted Outpatient Treatment (AOT), Health Home Plus (HH+) eligibility or services, Critical Time Intervention (CTI), Pathway Home, Safe Options Support (SOS), Intensive Mobile Treatment (IMT), or other service utilization characteristics determined by the office as meeting criteria for complex needs designation; - (3) discharge from inpatient level care at an office operated psychiatric center or office licensed RTF in the past year; or - (4) inadequate connection to ambulatory or residential services and, have co-morbidities that require intensive supports for treatment and stabilization, or who have social needs that are determinants of poorer mental health outcomes, including but not limited to homelessness or insecure housing, food insecurity, transportation needs, communication/linguistic needs, insufficient family and community support, adverse childhood experiences, experiences of discrimination, exposure to threats or violence, criminal justice involvement, insufficient employment or education, immigration status, and military/veteran status and other individual characteristics determined by the office as meeting criteria for complex needs designation. - (f[d]) [Concurrent] Utilization Review shall mean the review [of the clinical necessity for continued inpatient behavioral] to determine whether [H]health care [S]services[, resulting in a non-binding recommendation regarding the need for such continued inpatient services] that have been provided, are being provided or are proposed to be provided to an individual, whether undertaken prior to, concurrent with or subsequent to the delivery of such services are medically necessary. - (g) Governing Body shall mean a group of people who are legally responsible for establishing and implementing policies related to the operations and management of the facility.
+(f) Individual with Complex Needs shall mean individuals who have one or more of the following: (1) High utilization of inpatient, crisis or emergency services, including Residential Treatment Facility (RTF) services;

+(2) High intensity outpatient service utilization or eligibility for high intensity outpatient services in the year prior to current psychiatric admission including, Assertive Community Treatment (ACT), Assisted Outpatient Treatment (AOT), Health Home Plus (HH+) eligibility or services, Critical Time Intervention (CTI), Pathway Home, Safe Options Support (SOS), Intensive Mobile Treatment (IMT), or other service utilization characteristics determined by the Office as meeting criteria for Complex Needs designation;

+(3) Discharge from inpatient level care at an Office operated Psychiatric Center or Office licensed RTF in the past year; or

+(4) Inadequate connection to ambulatory or residential services and, have co-morbidities that require intensive supports for treatment and stabilization , or who have social needs that are determinants of poorer mental health outcomes, including but not limited to homelessness or insecure housing, food insecurity, transportation needs, communication/linguistic needs, insufficient family and community support, adverse childhood experiences, experiences of discrimination, exposure to threats or violence, criminal justice involvement, insufficient employment or education, immigration status, and military/veteran status and other individual characteristics determined by the Office as meeting criteria for Complex Needs designation.

+(g[d]) [Concurrent] Utilization review shall mean the review [of the clinical necessity for continued inpatient behavioral] to determine whether health care services[, resulting in a non-binding recommendation regarding the need for such continued inpatient services] that have been provided, are being provided or are proposed to be provided to a patient, whether undertaken prior to, concurrent with or subsequent to the delivery of such services are medically necessary.

+(h) Governing Body shall mean a group of people who are legally responsible for establishing and implementing policies related to the operations and management of the facility.

-(h Interventional Therapies shall mean procedural-based treatments that aim to identify and then correct dysfunctional brain circuits, including, but not limited to, electroconvulsive therapy (ECT), transcranial magnetic stimulation (TMS), magnetic seizure therapy (MST), deep brain stimulation (DBS), vagus nerve stimulation (VNS), and transcranial direct current stimulation (tDCS).
+(i) Interventional Therapies shall mean procedural-based treatments that aim to identify and then correct dysfunctional brain circuits, including, but not limited to, electroconvulsive therapy (ECT), transcranial magnetic stimulation (TMS), magnetic seizure therapy (MST), deep brain stimulation (DBS), vagus nerve stimulation (VNS), and transcranial direct current stimulation (tDCS).